-When an injury occurs, your 1st priority is to make sure your employee gets first aid and medical attention.
+When an injury occurs, your first priority is to make sure your employee gets first aid and medical attention.

 You must report all injuries requiring medical attention or where the worker will lose time from work.